Suzanne Peignot: Francis Poulenc's muse

 Poulenc's proverbial lack of enthusiasm for making his music work did not prevent complicity: "When they had not achieved a satisfactory result, he would only say to her, in the nasal and straightforward manner that characterised him: "You sang like a pig.
 Come on, let's do it again!".

-Their relationship is as intimate as it is shared: "My treasure," he wrote to her in 1934.
+Their relationship was as intimate as it is shared: "My treasure," he wrote to her in 1934.
 You are to me what you tell me I am to you and you are exactly the only "person in the world who makes me feel like a sister".
-I always open your letters with joy and it is with much more joy that I await your arrival on the road.
-"For her part, she confides: For me, Francis was even more than a brother; he was an incomparable friend and a light that guided me throughout my career.
+I always open your letters with joy and it is with much more joy that I await your arrival on the road."
+For her part, she confided: For me, Francis was even more than a brother; he was an incomparable friend and a light that guided me throughout my career.
 His judgments about music were always brilliant and accurate.
 Working with him was an exciting and rich experience."

-In 1961, Francis Poulenc and Suzanne Peignot almost killed themselves in a violent car accident on the way to Auric's house, from which they escaped unharmed; she reports that he confided to her that he almost wished he had "died like that, a brutal death, without noticing it".
+In 1961, the two were almost killed in a violent car accident on the way to Auric's house, from which they escaped unharmed; she reported that he confided to her that he almost wished he had "died like that, a brutal death, without noticing it".